andreiluca96/SpecialChaptersOfArtificialIntelligence/README.md

 # SpecialChaptersOfArtificialIntelligence
-Contains the laboratories (made in R) for the CSAI faculty object.
+Contains the laboratories (made in R) for Special Chapters of Artificial Intelligence.